eugeniobonifacio/JMSSerializerModule/README.md

 JMSSerializerModule
 ===================

-Zend Framework2 integration for the [jms serializer library](https://github.com/schmittjoh/serializer)
+Laminas integration for the [jms serializer library](https://github.com/schmittjoh/serializer)

+Use v3 for Zend Framework compatibility

 Documentation
 -------------